How to help someone with postnatal depression

 Short on time?
 Then the key things to know are:

-You should encourage your loved one to speak to their GP, midwife or a healthcare professional
+- You should encourage your loved one to speak to their GP, midwife or a mental health professional

-Do you suspect your friend has postnatal depression (PND), or perhaps your wife or partner?
+Do you suspect your friend or family member has postnatal depression (PND), or perhaps your wife or partner?
 It can be tough to see someone living with PND; you may feel helpless or worry about what to say or what to do, or you may say nothing at all.

 But there are many ways you can support your loved ones.
 Here we share what to look out for and how you can help.

 Around 1 in 10 people have postnatal depression, therefore it is highly likely you will know someone who has or is experiencing it.
 You may pick up signs of PND during pregnancy or they may appear after birth or several months later.